The Effect of Coronavirus on China

 Macao’s Quick Fix

-Macao, known globally for its casinos and Western cultural heritage, was one of the regions that got off easy when faced with this new disease.
+People who love gambling, no matter if they are experts on How to bet on basketball or casino lovers, probably know that Macao is known globally for its casinos and Western cultural heritage.
+This was one of the regions that got off easy when faced with this new disease.
 At the time of writing, no more than 34 people have been infected, out of which 10 have made a full recovery.
 As a result of the disease, Macao shut down its casinos for 15 days in February, but they are operational again.

 Ignoring the Problem